seananderson/metafolio/inst/ms/ms.md

 Pacific Decadal Oscillation [@mantua2002], or to stream flow and dissolved oxygen [@priede1988].
 Second, our model could be extended to metapopulations of other taxa, to ecological communities (after accounting for species interactions), or to meta-communities.
-Third, an extension of our model would consider the Moran or environmental-filter concept [@schindler2008;
-@rogers2008] where populations experience increasingly different environmental forces at further distances.
-*JWM: But, as I brought up in the methods, this would actually probably be exactly the same in implementation as what you did.*
-Fourth, a model could consider the contribution of contemporary evolution [@stockwell2003].
+Third, without any modifications, our model could be used to consider the Moran or environmental-filter concept [@schindler2008; @rogers2008] where populations experience increasingly different environmental forces at further distances.
+Fourth, a model could consider the contribution of contemporary evolution [@stockwell2003]. *JWM:
-*JWM: Perhaps better ref: Reed et al. 2011.
+Perhaps better ref: Reed et al. 2011.
 Time to Evolve?
 PLoS ONE 6: e20380.*
 These rapid adaptations to changes in the environment could strongly affect portfolio performance and emphasize the importance of maintaining genetic diversity.
-Finally, our model could be conditioned on a system of interest --- a particular river basin for example
---- and the metapopulation portfolio could be optimized across conservation and restoration options as part of a formal decision analysis.
+Finally, our model could be conditioned on a system of interest --- a particular river basin for example --- and the metapopulation portfolio could be optimized across conservation and restoration options as part of a formal decision analysis.

 Our results suggest three broad research priorities.
 First, our work highlights the importance of research that identifies response diversity [e.g.